top of page

 Background

-The African Cancer Organisation (ACO) seeks to establish National Population-Based Cancer Registries (PCR).
-The whole idea is to collect, store and analyze data on persons with cancer in order to provide complete, accurate and timely cancer report for interventional programs.
-Such information would guide us to monitor patient care, prioritise and allocate resources effectively, give understanding of the things we do not yet know, and also act as a driver for policy development for the urgent need of comprehensive cancer controls in Africa.
-Countries require cancer surveillance programs to collect and analyze data on the scale of the cancer burden in each country.
-These are urgently needed in Africa as cancer data sources are scarce.
-Data can help to evaluate the impact of prevention, early detection/screening, treatment and palliative care programs.
-The proposed population-based cancer registry will help to act as a driver for policy development and program evaluation as recommended by the WHO.
-PCR intends to capture cancer cases diagnosed and/or treated in all African countries.
+The African Cancer Organisation (ACO) promotes the establishment of National Population-Based Cancer Registries (PCR).
+The whole idea is to collect, store and analyze data on persons with cancer in order to provide complete, accurate and timely cancer data for interventional programs.
+Such information guide to monitor patient care, prioritise and allocate resources effectively, give understanding of the things we do not yet know, and also act as a driver for policy development for the urgent need of comprehensive cancer controls among countries in Africa.

 Aim